 5.2.2 Timeline

 Students should know by the middle of their sophomore year if they are interested in pursuing the concurrent program.
-We recommend that students plan ahead and notify the Director of Linguistics, John Levis (lingdirector@iastate.edu) as soon as they know of their intent to apply for the concurrent degree; if possible, the linguistics director should be notified of intent to pursue the concurrent degrees by the end of the 4th semester.
+We recommend that students plan ahead and notify the Director of Linguistics (lingdirector@iastate.edu) as soon as they know of their intent to apply for the concurrent degree; if possible, the director should be notified of intent to pursue the concurrent degrees by the end of the 4th semester.

-Students interested in concurrent enrollment should talk with the linguistics director about plans to apply for the concurrent program by no later than the end of the 6th semester) by submitting the concurrent enrollment application materials (listed below).
+• Apply – Students interested in concurrent enrollment should talk with the Director of Linguistics about plans to apply for the concurrent program by no later than April 1 of their 6th semester) by submitting the concurrent enrollment application materials (listed below).

 5.2.3 Admission Criteria

-The admission criteria are generally the same as those required for all graduate students in the department.
-Application materials are reviewed by the linguistics director and/or graduate faculty in linguistics, the department’s Director of Graduate Education (DOGE), and the department chair.
+The admission criteria are the same as those required for all graduate students in the department.
+Application materials are reviewed by the Director of Linguistics and/or graduate faculty in linguistics, the department’s Director of Graduate Education (DOGE), and the department chair.
 Their recommendations are forwarded to the ISU Graduate College.

-As early as possible (no later than the end of the 6th semester), talk with the linguistics director about your interests and plans.
+As early as possible, talk with the Director of Linguistics about your interests and plans.

-The following components make up a student’s application and must be submitted by the end of their 6th semester:
+The components of a student’s application must be submitted by April 1 of their 6th semester for concurrent enrollment beginning the following fall semester.

 5.2.5 Degree Requirements and Curriculum Plans